Sharing of Unlicensed Spectrum by Strategic Operators: Proof of Theorem

+This notion of sequential rationality is defined in terms of what is commonly called ``one-shot deviations'', meaning that we evaluate operator $i$'s rationality at a given information set by looking at alternative choices only at this information set.
+In particular, the strategy profile is sequentially rational given $\pmb{\mu}$ if for every $h\in \mathcal{H}$, provided that information set $h$ is reached and operator $i$ moves at $h$, any one-shot deviation at $h$ results in no gain for operator $i$ given $\pmb{\mu}$.
+Because the total revenue is the sum of utilities in all slots, and the belief at each information set is concentrated on the strategy profiles described in Profile~\ref{mech_1}, it is equivalent to show that any one-shot deviation of Profile~\ref{mech_1} results in no gain if it happens on the path of the profile.
+The remainder of the proof consists of two parts, which address undetectable and detectable deviations, respectively.

-In the first part of this proof, we discuss the one-shot deviation of reporting a false traffic intensity, which is assumed to be undetectable.
-From one-shot deviation principle, after the deviation, both operators conform to Profile~\ref{mech_1}.
+1) In this part, we discuss the one-shot deviation of reporting a false traffic intensity, which is not directly detectable.
+After the deviation, both operators conform to Profile~\ref{mech_1}.
 The subsequent actions of both operators are functions of the balance and the random traffic conditions.
-The key to the proof is to recognize that, because it is the most beneficial for an operator to borrow (respectively, lend) when spectrum is most (respectively, least) needed, an operator cannot gain by unilaterally lying about its own traffic.
+The key to the proof is to recognize that, because it is the most beneficial for an operator to borrow (resp., lend) when spectrum is most (resp., least) needed, an operator cannot gain by unilaterally lying about its own traffic.

-Without loss of generality, suppose operator 1 lies about his traffic intensity, whereas operator~2 reveals its true traffic intensity.
-The traffic loads $(\lambda^1_t,\lambda^2_t)$ have four possible realizations: (0,0), (0,1), (1,0), and (1,1).
-We discuss the case of $\lambda^1_t=\lambda^2_t=0$ in detail.
-The other three cases are similar and omitted.
-If $b_t^1\geq -\overline{b}+\Delta$ and operator 1 lies to report high traffic, then operator 1 borrows spectrum to use bandwidth $w+\Delta$; otherwise, operator 1 uses bandwidth $w$.
-Hence, when operator 1 lies to report high traffic at time $t$, operator 1 may benefit by using $\Delta$ more bandwidth.
+Without loss of generality, suppose operator 1 lies about its traffic intensity, whereas operator~2 reveals its true traffic intensity.
+Throughout the proof, we analyze the case where operator 1 deviates, so the superscript will be dropped when it is for operator 1 hereafter.
+The traffic loads $(\lambda_t,\lambda^2_t)$ have four possible realizations: (0,0), (0,1), (1,0), and (1,1).
+We discuss the case of $\lambda_t=\lambda^2_t=0$ in detail.
+The other three cases are similar and hence are omitted.
+If $b_t\geq -\overline{b}+\Delta$ and operator 1 lies to report high traffic, then operator 1 borrows spectrum to use bandwidth $w+\Delta$; otherwise, operator 1 uses bandwidth $w$.
+Hence, when operator 1 lies to report high traffic in slot $t$, operator~1 may benefit by using $\Delta$ more bandwidth.
 The one-slot gain of operator 1 by lying is